Burnt-out van found in North Otago

 Police are investigating after the discovery of a burnt-out van in North Otago this morning.

-Fire and Emergency New Zealand (Fenz) crews from Kaknui and Oamaru were called to MacLean Rd, near Herbert, about 7.40am.
+Fire and Emergency New Zealand (Fenz) crews from Kakanui and Oamaru were called to MacLean Rd, near Herbert, about 7.40am.

 A spokeswoman said when the Kakanui crew arrived they found the damaged vehicle and Oamaru was stood down.